UMN-CMS/HGCStandaloneDAQ/README.md

 The `rdout/` and `sync/` folders have their own compile scripts, which compile the required code and places the binaries in the `bin/` folder.
 The `common/` folder does not have a compile script; instead, the common files should be compiled in the rdout and sync compile scripts.

 The `rdout/` folder is copied to all RDOUT  Pis, and the `sync/` folder is copied to all SYNC Pis using rsync.
 The `common/` folder is then copied into each using scp.

+To add firmware to the `rdout/fw/` and `sync/fw/` directories, the hex files must be placed in the `fw/` directory inside the `rdout/` or `sync/` folder.
+The `run_rdout` and `run_sync` scripts should then be updated to use the correct firmware when programming ORMs.

+## Main Script Overview
+This section serves to outline exactly what happens when the `start_daq` script is run.
+The process is detailed below.

+1. Argument Processing
+ * Three arguments must be fed into the script: [RUN NUMBER] [EVENTS] and [PEDESTAL].
+If these arguments are not supplied, the program defaults to run number 0 with 1000 events and real triggers.
+2. File Copying to Raspberry Pis
+ 1. The `~/rdout/` and `~/sync/` directories are created on the relevant Pis.
+ 2. These directories are synchronized with the `rdout/` and `sync/` directories in the git repository using rsync.
+ 3. The `common/` folder is copied into each using scp.
+3. Firmware Install and Software Execution
+ * The SYNCs are done first, then the RDOUTs.
+ * The `run_rdout` or `run_sync` script is executed over ssh.
+  1. Firmware is installed using the firmware files specified in the script.
+  2. On RDOUTs, the IP/MAC addresses for IPBus are set.
+  3. The rdout or sync helper process is executed.
+ * Because the IPBus modules take a while to appear over the network, the script then waits until it gets a successful ping from each IPBus module.
+4. DAQ Execution
+ 1. The connections.xml file is generated with a python script.
+ 2. The DAQ is compiled and executed.
+5. Closing Actions
+ 1. The helper processes are ended on the Pis.
+  * A file named "stop.run.please" is created on the Pi, and its presence ends the helpers as they continually check for the presence of this file.